marcelortizv/triplediff/README.md

 Difference-in-Differences-in-Differences or DDD).
 DDD designs are widely used in empirical work to relax parallel trends assumptions in Difference-in-Differences settings.
-This package provides functions to estimate group-time average treatment effect on the treated and event-study type estimands associated with DDD designs.
+This package provides functions to estimate group-time average treatment effect and event-study type estimands associated with DDD designs.
 The setups allowed are: